 Human Resources Budgets, Staffing, and Process Metrics

 How much are organizations budgeting for their human resources (HR) function, and how many HR professionals do they require?
-What is the allocation of HR resources by job function and types, and what is the split between internal and external personnel (outsourced or in shared services centers)?
+What is the allocation of HR resources by job function and subprocesses, and what is the split between internal and external personnel (outsourced or in shared services centers)?
 How is the HR budget allocated?
 What are the key performance metrics for the HR function?
 To answer these questions, and others, we provide our HR Budgets, Staffing, and Process Metrics study.
 For a full description, read more below.

 INTENDED AUDIENCE